sergeche/emmet-sublime/README.md

 # Zen Coding for Sublime Text 2 plugin

 A work-in-progress official plugin for Sublime Text 2 with upcoming Zen Coding v0.8 core.
-This plugin will evetually replace current plugin: https://github.com/sublimator/ZenCoding
+This plugin will eventually replace current plugin: https://github.com/sublimator/ZenCoding

 *Warning:* this plugin may not work at all in some OSes since it written in JavaScript and uses [PyV8](http://code.google.com/p/pyv8/) and [Google V8](https://developers.google.com/v8/) binaries to run.
 These binaries must be compiled individually for every OS.